goji vegan hotel Rhodes

 The hotel has undergone renovations and the original building has been repurposed.
 You can still see signs of the old interiors, it’s a combination of classic style and modern elements.

-Giannis, the hotel owner, and family are around most of the time – they recognize you, and are there to welcome you and offer help directly when needed.
+Giannis, the hotel owner, and family are around most of the time, and are there to welcome you and offer help directly when needed.
 As we arrived, we received shots of Greek liquor upon check-in.
 Yamas!

 welcome shots of local liquor upon arrival at Goji Vegan hotel.